 If something electrical on your motorcycle stops working, the first thing you should check for is a blown fuse.

 Determine from the chart on the circuit fuse box cover which fuse or fuses control that component.
 Check those fuses first, but check all the fuses before looking elsewhere for another possible cause of the problem.
 Replace any blown fuses and check component operation.

-- The main fuse is located on the starter magnetic switch under the seat. - A spare main fuse is located in the fuse holder on the battery holder. - The circuit fuse box (including spare fuses) is located behind the left side cover.
+- The main fuse and spare are located on the starter magnetic switch behind the right side cover. - The circuit fuse box (including spare fuses) is located behind the right side cover.